PT-symmetry breaking phase transitions in an LMG dimer

 \paragraph{Model}

-In the following we briefly review the phase transitions which are found in the $\mathcal{PT}$ and dissipative LMG models which underlie our main results.
-The $\mathcal{PT}$ model consists of two coupled spins one of which absorbs excitations from the environment while the other emits excitations to it.
-The evolution is described by the master equation
+We begin by briefly reviewing the phase transitions found in the $\mathcal{PT}$ and dissipative LMG models which underlie our main results.
+The $\mathcal{PT}$ model consists of two coupled spins, one of which absorbs excitations from the environment while the other emits excitations into it.
+The model is described by the master equation